-Those comfortable with using Access[TM] will find that they can develop their own data queries within the database and we encourage that those users share these scripts with the WIDECAST Marine Turtle Tagging Centre (MTTC).
+Those comfortable with using AccessTM will find that they can develop their own data queries within the database and we encourage those users to share their scripts with the WIDECAST Marine Turtle Tagging Centre (MTTC) (contact Scott Eckert at <seckert@widecast.org>).
 As the database program is updated, those scripts will be incorporated into newer versions of the program.

 To prevent a host of problems associated with database corruption, we have secured the structure of the database.
-What this means in practice is that users can create queries and reports for the database but will not have access to the database structure to, for example, add variables or data tables.
+What this means in practice is that users can create queries and reports for the database, but users will not have access to the database structure to, for example, add variables or data tables.
 However, we will work with you to include more data tables as we update the program.